paulcodr/macbackup/README.md

 # After copying tar files to new new Mac
 ## Extract the tar files
+Follow 1 of the following 2 steps to extract the tar on the new mac

 * In Finder:
   * double click on the .tar file to extract it.
   * If the tar file is named Documents_backup_2016_11_05.tar, folder Documents_backup_2016_11_05 will be created